20481A5450/WaterQuality-MLApp/README.md

 3. Train Models: Train machine learning models using different algorithms.
 4. Evaluate Models: Evaluate the performance of trained models using various evaluation metrics.
 5. Visualize Data: Visualize water quality data to gain insights and identify patterns.
+6. Email Updates: Water quality reports are sent to the registered email address.

 ## Contributing
 Contributions are welcome!
 Feel free to open issues for bug fixes, feature requests, or any improvements you'd like to propose.